Move-In & Move-Out Inspections

 It depends on the exhaust fan.
 If the fan works and the tenant failed to use it, mould from inadequate ventilation can be tenant responsibility.
 If the fan is broken or there is no ventilation, it is landlord responsibility.
 This is exactly why you must test and document the exhaust fan condition at move-in.
 (RTB Policy Guideline 1)

 Your baseline evidence is weak.
 First, try to get the original RTB-27 from the seller — request it as a condition of the purchase.
 If unavailable, complete a "current condition" inspection with the tenant now and have both parties sign it.
-This is better than nothing but you cannot claim for any damage that existed before your inspection date.
+This is better than nothing, but you cannot claim for any damage that existed before your inspection date.

 This is exactly why specific move-in wording and matching photos are essential.
 If your move-in report says "east wall: no holes, paint intact" and your move-out report says "east wall: 6 anchor holes, paint chipped," the comparison is clear.
 If your move-in report says "good condition," the tenant's claim that the damage was pre-existing is much harder to disprove.

 Yes.
 Tenants are encouraged to take their own photos at both move-in and move-out.
 If they disagree with any item on the RTB-27, there is a space on the form to note their objection.
 Both sets of photos may be submitted as evidence at the RTB.
-This is one more reason your documentation needs to be specific and match your photos exactly — ambiguous notes favor the tenant in a dispute.
+This is one more reason your documentation needs to be specific and match your photos exactly — ambiguous notes favour the tenant in a dispute.

 © 2026 LandlordPass.com